 Capital projects are funded in a number of ways including legislative appropriations or bond authority, general university operating funds, contracts and grants, and private gifts.
 Many times project funding includes multiple sources.
 Availability of funds and the lead-time required to secure funds differs substantially among the sources.
 The type, availability, predictability, and timing of funding can have a significant impact on project schedule requiring careful coordination.

-Although state appropriations continue to be the major source of funding for the Capital Development program, there is a trend in recent years towards an increased dependence on donated money and pledged gifts for significant portions of project budgets.
-Virtually all major projects currently in progress include donated funds as a significant fund source.
+Although state appropriations continue to be the major source of funding for the Capital Development program, there is an increased dependence on donated money and pledged gifts for significant portions of project budgets.
+Virtually all major projects include donated funds as a significant fund source.
 Donated funds bring with them circumstances and uncertainties.
 These include the following:

 - Since donated funds are often in the form of future pledges, a situation where a portion of the project funding may not be available at the beginning of project construction.
 This means that either a portion of the project cannot be awarded until any uncertainties in the available cash flow are resolved, or alternative means of satisfying the project cash flow must be secured.